anyamiletic/rn_navigation/README.md

-# BLOG POST
+# Combining Drawer, Tab and Stack navigators in React Navigation 6

+Today we will be making use of the Drawer, Tab and Stack navigators.
+We will cover two cases; the first one, a simpler scenario, is to utilize the Tab Navigator in a single Drawer route. then in a more complicated flow, we want the Tab bar to be visible and accessible inside *all* our Drawer routes.
+In this second example, we will try to overcome a design restriction of React Navigation - the different Navigators, if used together, can only be nested inside one another, and therefore can't be intertwined.

-### INTRO
+### Introduction

 Adding navigation to a React Native application is greatly helped by using React Navigation library.
 It provides different types of navigators, with plenty of customization power.
 In some simple cases we can get by with using just one navigator, but often times we are presented with a challenge to combine multiple types in an app.
-Today we will be making use of the Drawer, Tab and Stack navigators.
-We will cover two cases; the first one, a simpler scenario, is to utilize the Tab Navigator in a single Drawer route. then in a more complicated flow, we want the Tab bar to be visible and accessible inside *all* our Drawer routes.
-In this second example, we will try to overcome a design restriction of React Navigation - the different Navigators, if used together, can only be nested inside one another, and therefore can't be intertwined.

 The example chosen is to build an app for a Hotel chain.
 Some of the features include booking a room at one of the hotels, browsing the different locations and using reward points.
 Here is a preview of what we will be building: